amartinson193/The-Ultimate-List-of-Free-SQL-Resources/README.md

 Each category has the top 10 resources that were selected

 Each resource may be tagged with the following:
-* OG: This is the original source that this resource was first found
 * Reddit: This is a link to the ranking on Reddit
 * LinkedIn: This is a link to the ranking based on a LinkedIn vote/poll